jamesabel/pressenter2exit/readme.md

 ## Examples ##

-- Programs that 'crunch' on a large number of input data sets, but you want to be able to cleanly interrupt the processing after it's done with the current data set.
+- Programs that 'crunch' on a large number of input data sets, but you want to be able to cleanly interrupt the program after it's done with the current data set.
-- Programs that run in an 'infinite loop' waiting for input data or files to appear.
+- Programs that run in an 'infinite loop' waiting for some sort of input data to appear.
 You'd like to be able to exit the 'infinite loop' in a controlled way.
-- Long-running system tests where you want to run, say, overnight but when you return you want to exit in a controlled way so you can get proper status and statistics (again, as opposed to ctrl-c).
+- Long-running system tests where you want to run, say, overnight but when you return you want to exit in a controlled way so you can get proper status and statistics (as opposed to ctrl-c).

-The benefit to exiting in a controlled way is that you don't end up with a data set partially processed and/or in an unknown state.
-By using pressenter2exit, processing that has been done so far can be useful, and not merely thrown away which can happen if a program is forcefully and immediately aborted.
+The benefit to exiting in a controlled way is that you don't end up with a data set partially processed, in an unknown state, and/or be unable to output statistics from the run.
+By using pressenter2exit, processing that has been done so far can be useful and not merely thrown away, which can happen if a program is forcefully and immediately aborted.

 ## Example Code ##